This article was last updated March 9, 2021.

 Nexplanon doesn't protect you from sexually transmitted infections (STIs), which can cause infertility if they're not treated.
 Remember to keep getting tested for STIs while you're using the implant.

-Ectopic pregnancy can occur while Nexplanon is in use, but the percentage of people who experience this is very low.
+Ectopic pregnancy can occur while the Nexplanon implant is in use, but the percentage of people who experience this is very low.
 In the unlikely event that it does happen, this poses a serious threat to health and fertility, since the development of the fertilized egg outside of the uterus can result in internal bleeding and the bursting of a fallopian tube.

 Without insurance, Nexplanon can cost up to $1,300 (but that's birth control for up to five years).
-The Affordable Care Act mandates that birth control, including Nexplanon, is covered, but you should check in with your insurance provider to be sure.
+The Affordable Care Act mandates that any birth control option, including Nexplanon, is covered, but you should check in with your insurance provider to be sure.
 If you do have insurance, Nexplanon could be low cost or even free.
 Planned Parenthood offers programs to make the implant (and other birth control) affordable.

 Keep in mind, though, that the total cost of your Nexplanon involves more than just the actual device.
 You should factor in: